frasertweedale/blog-fp/posts/2021-01-11-hakyll-title-formatting.md

 It is critical for performance to extract and process the header *during compilation*, saving snapshots of the computed values.
 I found this out the hard way.
-In a previous implementation of my solution I snapshotted the input file *source* during compilation:
+In a previous iteration of my solution, during compilation I only saved a snapshot of the input *source*:

 ```haskell
 compile $ do
   getResourceBody >>= saveSnapshot "source"
   pandocCompiler >>= …
 ```

+The behaviour to load the source from the snapshot, parse it and extract the title was part of the `Context`:

 ```haskell
 headerField :: String -> ([Inline] -> [Inline]) -> Context String